Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 The changes to RADIUS implementations required to implement this specification are largely limited to the portions that send and receive packets on the network and the establishment of the (D)TLS connection.

 The requirement that RADIUS remain largely unchanged ensures the simplest possible implementation and widest interoperability of the specification.
+This includes the usage of the outdated security mechanisms in RADIUS that are based on shared secrets and MD5.
+This is not considered a security issue, since integrity and confidentiality are provided by the (D)TLS layer.
+See {{security_considerations}} or {{I-D.ietf-radext-radiusv11}} for more details.

 We note that for RADIUS/DTLS the DTLS encapsulation of RADIUS means that RADIUS packets have an additional overhead due to DTLS.
 This is discussed further in {{dtls_spec}}